coveooss/platform-sdk/README.md

 client.DocumentManager.AddOrUpdateDocuments(sourceId, documentsToAdd, documentsToDelete, null);
 ```

-## Adding securities to your documents
+## Adding permissions to your documents
-You can add securities to documents, so only allowed users or groups can view the document.
+You can add permissions to documents, so only allowed users or groups can view the document.
 To learn how to format your permissions, see [Push API Tutorial 2 - Managing Secured Content](https://docs.coveo.com/en/98/cloud-v2-developers/push-api-tutorial-2---managing-secured-content).

 ### Prerequisites
-1. Create or update your source to be secured.
+1. Ensure your push source is secured.
-1. Ensure your API key has the required privileges to create a security provider.
+1. Ensure your API key has the privileges required to create a security identity provider.
 For more information about which privileges are required, visit [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#security-identities-domain).
 1. Create an `Expanded` security provider that cascades to `Email Security Provider` and link it to your source.
 Here is an example using the SDK:
 ```csharp
 string expandedProviderId = "The unique name you want";
 client.SecurityProviderManager.AddOrUpdateExpandedProviderAssociatedToEmailProvider(expandedProviderId, new List<string> { sourceId }, false);
 ```
 **Good to know:**
-* The third argument of `AddOrUpdateExpandedProviderAssociatedToEmailProvider` is whether the provider is case-sensitive or not.
+* The third argument of `AddOrUpdateExpandedProviderAssociatedToEmailProvider` determines whether the provider is case-sensitive or not.
 If false, `acme\jdoe` is the same as `acme\JDOE`.

 ### Add simple permissions to the document
-In this example, we add a document with a simple permissions model.
-It means that we set the allowed and denied users directly on the document.
+In this example, we add a document with a simple permission model.
+I.e., we set the allowed and denied users directly on the document.
 For more information, visit [Simple Permission Model Definition Examples](https://docs.coveo.com/en/107/cloud-v2-developers/simple-permission-model-definition-examples)
 ```csharp
 PushDocument document = new PushDocument("http://www.coveo.com/secured") {
     ClickableUri = "http://www.coveo.com/secured",